spring-attic/spring-security-javaconfig/samples-web.md

     }
 ```

-is similar to the following XML configuration:
+is similar to the following XML configuration with the following exceptions:

+* login-page is only processed for HTTP GET
+* login-processing-url is only processed for HTTP POST

 ```xml
     <http security="none" pattern="/resources/**"/>